Mitragliatrice/UnnamedVenture/README.md

 # Discuss with Grant
 - Content
-  - Font
+  - X Font
-  - Photos
+  - X Photos
-  - 'About Us' text
+  - X 'About Us' text
-  - 'How it Works' text
+  - X 'How it Works' text
-  - 'Contact Us' text.
+  - X 'Contact Us' text.
-  - homepage carousel
+  - X homepage carousel
-  - carousel arrows more visible (Mobile version = swipe(version2))
+  - X carousel arrows more visible (Mobile version = swipe(version2))

+HOME PAGE
+  - X HouZsell (NO 'E')
+  - X Instant Offer (Nav and Home Btn)

+REQUEST AN ESTIMATE PAGE

+  Instate Offer
+  - X Kill Spa

+  - X How many car garage. (ask Grant)

+  - X instead of upgrades put (List any improvements made to the property in the last 10 years.)

+  - What is best method/time to contact you.
+New table with date (calendar drop down), and morning, afternoon, evening. owned by the appointment or estimate.

+  - 'Any' Images "Optional" (Ability to do more than one) Smaller, and not next to the bottom button.

+  - X Receive "no obligation offer" (Larger 'Home btn color',  Page Button, Arrows pointing in)

+  - Carasoul Images --- Up for debate still.
+I need a picture of a "run down kitchen."